 L’Esprit de Jean Claude Dufour

-L’Esprit de Jean Claude Dufour (or simply “L’Esprit”) is one of the most highly recommended restaurants by visitors to the island.
-The restaurant serves Innovative dishes on a romantic garden terrace near to Saline Beach—try the duck spring rolls and lobster ravioli!
+L’Esprit de Jean Claude Dufour (or simply “L’Esprit”) is one of the most highly recommended restaurants for visitors to the island.
+The restaurant serves innovative dishes on a romantic garden terrace near to Saline Beach—try the duck spring rolls and lobster ravioli!
+Jean Claude, formerly the chef at Eden Rock, never fails to delight.

-Recently renovated, the Tamarin is more beautiful than ever, stunning gardens with a lily pond, and their famous Tamarin tree taking centre stage.
+Tamarin is more beautiful than ever!
+Featuring stunning gardens with a lily pond, while their famous Tamarin tree takes centre stage.
 The menu features light tropical salads, as well as fresh local fish and meat dishes.

 Le Grain de Sel